 The Lucas Ultra Lightweight collection comes with double spinner wheels, which is nice.

 Having double wheels instead of regular ones is better because they’re more durable, the rubber around the wheels will last longer, and they usually roll smoother.
-That said, some of their suitcases come with regular wheels, so we’d recommend preferably choosing other models who come with eight wheels instead of four.
+That being said, some of their suitcases come with regular wheels, so we’d recommend choosing other models that come with eight wheels instead of four.

 Basic Packing Options

 Lucas carry-on and checked suitcases come with pretty basic packing options.
-From the exterior, you’ll usually find one or two pockets for documents and other quick-grab essentials.
-And in the interior, you’ll usually find one or two pockets for organization, and compression straps for keeping the clothing in place.
+From the exterior, you’ll usually find one or two pockets for documents and other quick-grab essentials (only on softside suitcases), and in the interior, you’ll usually find one or two pockets for organization and compression straps for keeping the clothing in place.
 This isn’t too advanced, but it’s what you should expect at these price points.

 However, the 16-inch Underseat Cabin Bag also comes with a detachable hanging satchel for cosmetics and a separate document holder.
-It’s a nice addition because usually, you wouldn’t find these features in other underseat bags.
+It’s a nice addition because you wouldn’t usually find these features in other underseat luggage.

-When put next to other affordable brands, we think that Lucas suitcases look quite good.
-It looks like they’ve put in quite a bit of effort into the design compared to the rest of the aspects, though.
+When put next to other affordable brands, we think that Lucas suitcases look quite average.
+It looks like they’ve put quite a bit of effort into the design compared to the rest of the aspects, though.

-Although generally most of their suitcases look somewhat simple and down-to-earth, some of their models come in colorful patterns that won’t get lost between all the other bags on the luggage conveyor belt.
-For instance, the Lucas Printed Softside spinner looks quite interesting with the colored henna pattern.
+Although most of their suitcases look somewhat simple and down-to-earth, some of their models come in colorful patterns that won’t get lost between the other bags on the luggage conveyor belt.
+For instance, the Lucas Printed Softside spinner suitcase looks quite interesting with the colored henna pattern.

-Because Lucas has put so much effort into the design we’ve given them 12 out of 15 points in the design category.
+Because Lucas has put so much effort into the design, we’ve given them 11 out of 15 points in the ‘Design’ category.

-First of all, it was incredibly hard to find their warranty details online.
-Turns out, that Lucas Luggage doesn’t even have a separate website, and you have to go to 24-7international.com/warranty to fill out the form.
+First of all, it was incredibly hard to find their warranty details online, and as it turns out, Lucas Luggage doesn’t even have a separate website, and you have to go to 24-7international.com/warranty to fill out the form.

-Although the warranty terms are quite vague, here’s what we could gather.
+Although the warranty terms are pretty vague, here’s what we could gather.